Mental Health Facilities Brown County, SD

 Avera Saint Lukes Behavioral Health Unit

-Avera Saint Lukes Behavioral Health Unit is a mental health treatment center in Brown County, SD, located at 305 South State Street, 57401 zip code area.
+Avera Saint Lukes Behavioral Health Unit is a mental health facility in Brown County, SD, located at 305 South State Street, 57401.
 Avera Saint Lukes Behavioral Health Unit provides hospital inpatient treatment and telemedicine/telehealth.
-Avera Saint Lukes Behavioral Health Unit offers cognitive behavioral therapy, dialectical behavior therapy and group therapy to seniors 65 or older, children / adolescents and young adults.
+Avera Saint Lukes Behavioral Health Unit provides group therapy, activity therapy and psychotropic medication to young adults, seniors 65 or older and adults.
 Avera Saint Lukes Behavioral Health Unit also supports transitional age young adults.
-Additional services at Avera Saint Lukes Behavioral Health Unit consist of suicide prevention services, chronic disease/illness management and integrated primary care services.
+Some other services available at Avera Saint Lukes Behavioral Health Unit include chronic disease/illness management, integrated primary care services and suicide prevention services.

 SPONSORED AD